Android Push

 wzrk_pivotstringIf present and not empty, it signifies the type of variant in A/B campaigns.

-wzrk_rnvstringIf present and not empty, it will raise the Push Impressions event
+wzrk_rnvstringIf present and not empty, it will raise the Push Impressions event.

 wzrk_nmsstringIf present and not empty, it contains the summary text to be displayed along with the image.